mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 ### Box Collider

-Slightly easier to understand is the **Box Collider**, and it really does do what it says on the tin - it manges the object's collection; you can also make it a trigger, but we'll look at that in another lesson.
+Slightly easier to understand is the **Box Collider**, and it really does do what it says on the tin - it manges the object's collision; you can also make it a trigger, but we'll look at that in another lesson.
 For now, toggle it on and off like you did with the **Mesh Renderer** and notice how it simply disables the **Box Collider**.
 You also have access to the size of the collider in this **Component**, as well as how it is positioned relative to the cube.
 Have a play around with these settings to see how they behave.
 Once you're happy, make sure that **Center** is set to `0,0,0` and that **Size** is set to `1,1,1` (the default values).